What does the message on my product's LCD screen mean?

 Product Status Messages

-You can often diagnose problems with your product by checking the messages on its LCD screen.
+You can often diagnose problems with your product by checking the messages and status icons on its LCD screen.

 Where to Get Help